 Task: In an arbitrary quadrilateral ABCD, mark the midpoints E,F,G,H of the four sides.
 What interesting properties of the obtained configuration can you spot?
-D G C F File: OKExamples\OKG_SketchEditor\OkEditEx_1.p OKExamples\OKG_SketchEditor\OkEditEx_1a.pro OKExamples\OKG_SketchEditor\OkEditEx_1b.pro Strategy: Draw the quadrilateral as a predefined shape.
+A $E$ $C$ $A$ $B$ File: OKExamples\OKG_SketchEditor\OkE OKExamples\OKG_SketchEditor\OkE OKExamples\OKG_SketchEditor\OkE ditEx_1a.pro Strategy: Draw the quadrilateral as a predefined shape.
 Use the Midpoint command on all sides of the polyline at once.
 Procedure/S tep Sketch Editor command Comment 1 Shapes Quadrilateral Pick 4 vertices.
 You obtain an unlabelled quadrilateral.
 2 Point Midpoint or 1/2 button Point to the quadrilateral (at one of the edges).
 In the form that appears, select 'On each segment' to obtain at once the midpoints of all sides.
 3 Action Labels Label all Label all created points.
 The order of the labels follows the order of construction of the points.
-Suggestions for the analysis According to the construction, we are interested in properties that are invariant under the cyclic permutation of vertices: ABCD EFGH.
+Suggestions for the analysis the cyclic permutation of vertices: A What can you say about the shape of an elaboration.) e interested in properties that are invariant under BCD EFGH.
 (See OkEditEx1a.pro for an elaboration.)
-What can you say about the shape of the quadrilateral EFGH?
-(See OkEditEx1a.pro for an elaboration.)
-How is the area of EFGH related to the area of ABCD?
-(See OkEditEx1b.pro for an elaboration.)
+If the quadrilateral EFGH?
+(See OkEditEx1a.pro for the area of ABCD?
+(See OkEditEx1b.pro for an